dagbdagb/juniper-ztp/README.md

 * slax script runs again and
   * finds everything ok
   * re-enables ZTP
-  * sets a custom DHCP vendor id
+  * sets a custom DHCP vendor id on interface me0
-  * disables itself
+  * disables execution of slax script
-* DHCP catches custom DHCP vendor id and provides our default config for deployment
+* DHCP catches custom DHCP vendor id and provides our default config *only* for deployment
 * device applies config
 * operator verifies that device runs required os version and config
 * operator shuts down device and ships it for deployment